juliuspr/juliuspranevicius.com/content/projects/horn-playing-book/_index.md

 weight: 10
 ---

 I am working on a textbook for advanced horn students.
-Here you will find a selection of sub-projects.
+Check out the [working draft](https://hornclass.info).

+The book is still in early stages as I'm trying to find the right content and structure.
+I would appreciate your feedback and input.
+Do not hesitate to drop me a line.